jalena-penaligon/chez-produce/README.md

 ## Intent:

-This group project was completed as a requirement for Module 2 at Turing School of Software and Design.
+This group project was completed in 10 days as a requirement for Module 2 at Turing School of Software and Design.

 The project was built using Rails which implements the following:
 * MVC design pattern.